The Turner Twins: Greenland ice cap

 In 2014, the twins attempted to trek across the polar ice cap of Greenland.
-The expedition set out to support research programs at King's College London's Department of Twin Research while also comparing old and new clothing – Ross wore replica clothing which Sir Ernest Shackleton used 100 years ago on his "Endurance" expedition, while Hugo used modern clothing.
+The expedition set out to support research programmes at King's College London's Department of Twin Research while also comparing old and new clothing – Ross wore replica clothing which Sir Ernest Shackleton used 100 years ago on his "Endurance" expedition, while Hugo used modern clothing.
 The 555km trek had the twins dragging 100kg sledges, skirting crevasses and avoiding teetering 6m ice structures.
 Hugo sustained a knee injury which resulted in a helicopter evacuation after two weeks.

-Mt Elbrus
+Elbrus

-In 2015, the twins climbed Mt Elbrus in the Caucasus mountain range.
+In 2015, the twins climbed Mount Elbrus in the Caucasus Mountains.
 The twins tested the traditional clothing and equipment used by mountaineers 100 years ago and compared it against today's modern mountaineering equivalent.

 Australian pole of inaccessibility

 In 2016, the twins reached one of the centre points of Australia, otherwise known as the Australian pole of inaccessibility, using paramotors.
 Adventurers have journeyed to the pole before, but never by paramotor.
-Having had 6 months worth of training and learning to experience heights of 500-1000 feet, the twins started near Adelaide and eventually reached an area of Australia known as the Red Centre near the town of Papunya.
+Having had 6 months worth of training and learning to experience heights of 500–1000 feet, the twins started near Adelaide and eventually reached an area of Australia known as the Red Centre near the town of Papunya.

 South American pole of inaccessibility

 In 2017, the twins reached the South American pole of inaccessibility.
 Starting from the Chilean coastal town of Arica, they cycled across Bolivia into the Brazilian state of Mato Grosso near the city of Cuiabá.
 They achieved this expedition on bike and cycled 2500km and taking a time of 5 weeks.
-They experienced four very different environments: desert, high-altitude plateau, jungle and Brazil with 45-degree heat.
+They experienced four very different environments: desert, high-altitude plateau, jungle and Brazil with 45 °C heat.

 North American pole of inaccessibility

 In September 2018, the twins successfully reached the North American pole of inaccessibility using bicycles.
-Covering a distance of 2600km and temperatures ranging between 51 Celsius to -5 Celsius this expedition took them 4 weeks.
+Covering a distance of 2600km and temperatures ranging between 51 °C and -5 °C this expedition took them four weeks.
 Starting from Los Angeles, the route crossed the Mojave Desert, Monument Valley, Grand Canyon, Rocky Mountains, Grasslands and eventually the Badlands National Park.